About Cox Children’s Center

 Our Center’s primary mission is “to provide a model of high quality early education and care in a safe, secure, nurturing environment for children of students, employees, and the surrounding community”.
 Secondly, the Center provides lab, practicum and work experiences for UIS students and students of other higher education programs.

 The Cox Children’s Center is committed to providing the best early care and educational experience to children of central Illinois as proven through our continued dedication to achieving national accreditation.
-In addition, we continue to move forward in our pursuit of being the best with plans of soon holding a Star 4 level achievement in the Quality Counts, Quality Rating System program (the highest rank possible).

 The Cox Children’s Center was established in 1970.
 The center is a resource for university students, faculty, staff, alumni and community clients.
 The programs are designed to provide early childhood care and education for children 6 weeks to 12 years of age.
 Our center also serves as a site for practicum experiences for university students seeking hands-on learning in the field of early childhood education.